A few bits about yourself we didn’t know?

 What is your working style?
 Will you have an assistant on the day?

 Unobtrusive stealth.
 I like to let your day unfold to its own rhythm with minimal interference.
-I film all my weddings personally, with help from my second camera assistant, and we will never make anyone do or say anything – unless they want to, of course.
-We work extremely well with Wedding Photographers, I have known and worked with quite a few of them for over ten years.
+I have a very experienced camera team and we will never make anyone do or say anything – unless they want to, of course.
+We work extremely well with Wedding Photographers, I have known and worked with quite a few of them myself for over ten years.

 Will you need food on the day?